wazo-platform/wazo-doc/source/upgrade/15.13/asterisk_13.rst

 Some of the more common changes to look for:

 * SS7 support has been removed from the Asterisk package of XiVO
+* All channel and global variable names are evaluated in a case-sensitive manner.
+In previous versions of Asterisk, variables created and evaluated in the dialplan were evaluated case-insensitively, but built-in variables and variable evaluation done internally within Asterisk was done case-sensitively.
 * The SetMusicOnHold dialplan application was deprecated and has been removed.
 Users of the application should use the CHANNEL function's ``musicclass`` setting instead.
 * The WaitMusicOnHold dialplan application was deprecated and has been removed.
 Users of the